-• Select the Healing brush/Clone Stamp tool and set the brush size to a size that closely corresponds to size of the imperfection you want to correct.
+• Select the healing brush and set the brush size to a size that closely corresponds to size of the imperfection you want to correct.

 • Examine the image to find an area that contains a good texture that's similar to the texture you want to remove.
-(Remember, you don't need to worry about color variation if you're using the Healing brush.)
+(Remember, you don't need to worry about color variation; the healing brush will do this for you.)